B-UMMI/Chewie-NS/docs/user/tutorial.rst

 The ``subset1`` and ``subset2`` directories inside the ``sagalactiae_genomes`` directory contain two sets of genomes that will be used at different steps of the tutorial.

-The ``sagalactiae_schema`` directory contains a schema with 10 genes.
-The ``short`` directory contained in the schema's directory has the set of FASTA files with representative sequences for each gene in the schema.
+The ``sagalactiae_schema`` directory contains a schema with 10 loci.
+The ``short`` directory contained in the schema's directory has the set of FASTA files with representative sequences for each locus in the schema.
 The ``Streptococcus_agalactiae.trn`` file is the Prodigal training file used to predict coding sequences from input genomes.

 The ``sagalactiae_annotations.tsv`` file contains User and Custom annotations for the loci in the schema and the ``sagalactiae_description.md`` file is a sample description for the schema.
-The Custom annotation field in the annotations file and the description file support markdown syntax.
+The Custom annotation field in the annotations file and the description file support `markdown syntax <https://github.github.com/gfm/>`_.
 You may change the contents of the files before uploading the schema if you wish.

 .. important:: The sample commands provided in this tutorial include relative paths that assume that the